-2.1 ISO 26262
+A. ISO 26262

-ISO 26262 [12] has been developed as a guidance to provide assurance that any unreasonable residual risks due to malfunctioning of E/E systems have been avoided.
-The standard requires a safety case in form of a clear and comprehensible argument to show that the safety requirements allocated to an item are complete and satisfied by the evidence generated during the system development.
-An item within ISO 26262 is composed of at least a sensor, controller and an actuator, which together implement a function at the vehicle level.
+ISO 26262 [13] has been developed as a guidance to provide assurance that any unreasonable residual risks due to malfunctioning of E/E systems have been avoided.
+The standard requires a safety case in form of a clear and comprehensible argument to show the completeness and satisfaction of the safety requirements allocated to an item by providing evidence generated during the system development.
+An item in ISO 26262 is composed of at least a sensor, controller and an actuator, which together implement a vehicle level function.

-Central part of Fig. 3 shows the safety process of the ISO 26262 standard.
+Central part of Fig. 1 shows the safety process of the ISO 26262 standard.
 The process starts with the Concept phase (Part 3 of the standard) that is initiated with the item definition activity where the main objective is to define and describe the item by capturing its dependencies on, and interactions with, its environment.
 In the subsequent activities of this phase the hazards related to the item are identified and classified according to Automotive Safety Integrity Levels (ASILs), safety goals are established and further refined into functional safety requirements that are allocated to the architectural elements.